 For example, my first mother never drank.
 I’m a teetotaler myself.
 She didn’t smoke.
 I gave up that awful and, for me, very brief habit years ago.
 She didn’t swear.
 For the record, that is not an inheritable trait.
 I have to confess, I drop enough F-bombs for the both of us.
 I even wondered if I inherited a predisposition for getting involved in some less than wonderful romantic relationships.
 Hmm…

 But if there is one thing I learned from finding my natural mother, it’s that I was irreplaceable.
 My mother did not want to raise my sister or my cousin or my best friend.
 She wanted me and only me.
 No one else would do.
 Contrary to those who think adoption is always the better alternative, God did not make some kind of mistake and put me in the wrong tummy.
 An adoptive parent can raise a different child, no matter how much they may insist a particular child was “meant for them”.
 Of course, once the child is in the adoptive home the adoptive parents could not imagine switching her for another, but for most natural mothers the only child they ever wanted is their own.

 When I found my father’s side of the family I noticed that we often spoke with the same intonation.
 How do people who grew up in totally different parts of the country with totally different regional accents end up with similar speech patterns?
 The same with my sense of humor.
 I never realized a sense of humor could be inherited from people you didn’t spend time with.
 How bizarre!
 My father’s family has a tradition of giving a female in every generation the name M—–, which has been the custom since at least the 17th century.
 Had I known, maybe I would have given a daughter that name.
 As it stands, the name died out with my paternal aunt.
 But these are the kinds of important traditions that create continuity through the generations and make one feel like part of a family.

-So now I’ve come full circle.
-And when all is said and done, all I can say is, “I’m pissed!”
+So now that I’ve come full circle, when all is said and done, all I can say is, “I’m pissed!”